 - Parametric modelling

-These are the documents and guidelines manufacturers use to assemble the final product or structure.
-CAD technicians don’t develop the initial concept—but they play an essential role in making it real.
+These are the documents and guidelines builders use to assemble the final product or structure.

 Herzing College Computer-Aided Design and Drafting Program